olenaweb/file-manager/README.md

 # file-manager
  Task is to implement File Manager using Node.js APIs.

- npm run start -- --username=your_username
+ npm run start -- --username=Olena

 LOOK at branch develop!!!!!